alifiaharmd/SQL_Project/README.md

 # SQL_Project

-This reposity will contain the number of sql projects.
+This repository will contain the number of sql projects.